 What is it for?

-Quality Circle Time is to provide opportunities for children and young people to learn how to listen, interact, speak, watch and participate.
+Circle Time provides opportunities for children and young people to learn how to listen, interact, speak, watch and participate.
+They do this by having regular Circle Time sessions and by carrying out enjoyable and age-appropriate Circle Time activities.
 With the development of these skills comes further opportunities to work on positive behaviour and increasing self-esteem and understanding.

 Who can use It ?